More dates

 Ethics are what people consider good and bad, right and wrong, justifiable and unjustifiable.
 Societies construct their ethics based on their histories and within the context of their forces of production, their means of survival, and the social structures that emerge from and around them.

 This course is for organizers, activists, dreamers, and builders.
 Those of us interested in social transformation need to be aware of the ethics we have grown up in and critically examine the relation of these ethics to the status quo.
-Together, we’ll examine our society’s dominant ethics—competition, individualism, and self-interest—and begin to ask: What else is possible?
+Together, we will look at our society’s dominant ethics—competition, individualism, and self-interest—and begin to ask: What else is possible?

 We’ll take as our starting point a radically different ethical commitment: “From each according to their ability, to each according to their need.”
 This idea—central to both Marxist and anarchist traditions—offers a revolutionary alternative to the status quo.